 Often, when using a fluorocarbon line, any slack in the cast or after the cast can cause problems on spinning reels.

-One of the best fluorocarbon lines for baitcasting reels is Seaguar Tatsu Fluorocarbon Line, so if you want to try a fluorocarbon line that actually works on bait cast reel then this is one of the best one.
+One of the best fluorocarbon lines for baitcasting reels is Seaguar Tatsu Fluorocarbon Line.

 The best fluorocarbon lines for spinning reels when fishing for trout are: